chadwick-yao/week_report/documents/IBC.md

 ## Inference

 We use the states of the action dataset we have, i.e. min and max value to establish one distribution, and then generate samples with shape [batch_size, pred_n_samples, Ta, Da].
 Secondly, we use observations and samples to calculate energy of per [Ta, Da].
 Finally, we choose the best for every batch and get actions [batch_size, Ta, Da].

+Andy’s implementation and Kevin’s implementation are a little similar, here I just simply introduce Kevin’s implementation.

+> 1. initialize noise scale
+> 2. LOOP
+>    - Given observation features and generated samples, we use our model to predict energy for every sample.
+>    - Transform the energy values into a probability distribution using softmax function.
+>    - Sample new action indices based on the probability distribution using a multinomial distribution.
+>    - Resample new action samples from the original action samples set using the new sample indices.
+>    - Add noise following a normal distribution and restrict the action samples within a reasonable range.
+> 3. Calculate energy values
+> 4. Transform into probability.
+> 5. select the index with the highest probability.
+> 6. Choose the corresponding optimal action from the action samples based on the index with highest probability.

 ```python
 def predict_action(self, obs_dict: Dict[str, torch.Tensor]) -> Dict[str, torch.Tensor]: